microsoft/service-fabric/docs/cluster_deployer_test.md

 ## Prerequisites

-You will need to setup Docker as instructed here for (mac)[https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-mac] or see below for the Linux instructions.
+You will need to setup Docker as instructed here for [mac](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-mac) or see below for the Linux instructions.

 ### Linux Setup

 ---
 #### Note ####
 You can't run the local cluster and the Docker daemon concurrently.
-If you followed the [instructions]  (install_packages_and_deploy_cluster.md) to setup a local cluster, then in order to use use this test you will need to stop the local cluster and start the Docker daemon.
+If you followed the [instructions](install_packages_and_deploy_cluster.md) to setup a local cluster, then in order to use use this test you will need to stop the local cluster and start the Docker daemon.

 ```
 sudo systemctl stop servicefabric